linz/basemaps/packages/cogify/README.md

 ```
 $ cogify --help

-- cover - Create a collection of COGs from source imagery
+- cover - Create a covering configuration from a collection from source imagery
 - create - Create a COG from a covering configuration
 ```